 Choice of Jurisdiction

 Being the first to file for divorce allows you to choose what location the divorce will be adjudicated.
 If you and your spouse live in different areas, both of which have proper jurisdiction, it could be helpful to not have to travel to their location for court proceedings.

 Also, different places have different rules towards aspects such as child custody or division of marital assets.
 It is highly recommended to look into the laws pertaining to both places and see which would be more beneficial to you.
-It is also important to know that a case must be filed in the proper jurisdiction, which our team can help you determine.
+It is also important to know that a case must be filed in the proper jurisdiction, which our attorneys can help you determine.

 First to Present

 If you file for divorce first, then you can be the first to present your case in court.
 This can allow you to calmly share your experiences and evidence without having to immediately respond to what your spouse says.
 You will also often have the opportunity to rebut what your spouse says after their presentation.

 If you predict a divorce in the future, it is important to set aside money to be prepared for legal fees and any support you need.
 You should also make sure to have a credit card in only your name since it could be more difficult to do later on.